 Volkswagen T-Cross review

-The Volkswagen T-Cross is a competent small SUV, but others offer better value
+The Volkswagen T-Cross is a competent small SUV, but it’s relatively expensive and lacks pizzazz

 The T-Cross is among the most accomplished compact crossovers in its class.
 Its strong points include a versatile cabin complete with a sliding rear bench seat; and an engine lineup which, while small, manages to combine more than adequate performance with decent fuel economy.